Documentation and guides

 What should be a hard rule?

 Use hard rules for real impossibilities: unavailable teachers, closed rooms, fixed sessions, or lessons that must not overlap.
+If a rule describes a preference, such as a better time of day or a nicer distribution, keep it flexible.
+If it only matters after seeing a generated timetable, handle it with manual editing.

 Schedull